Tirana County: Climate

 The Adriatic Sea and Skanderbeg Mountains have a particular influence to the climate of Tirana County, though it has a Mediterranean climate with four distinct seasons.
 Summers are generally warm and dry, while winters are relatively cool and mild, and rarely very cold.
-The highest temperature of 41.5 C was recorded in the city of Tirana, whereas the lowest temperature of -34.7 C was recorded in the village of Bixë.
+The highest temperature of 41.5 C was recorded in the city of Tirana, whereas the lowest temperature of -34.7 C was recorded in the village of Bizë.

 Protected areas

 The Ministry of Tourism and Environment administers a number of natural sites and protected areas in Tirana County.
-In conjunction with numerous national natural sites and areas, the National Agency of Protected Areas also manages the Dajti National Park, Divjakë-Karavasta National Park and the Mali me Gropa-Bizë-Martanesh Protected Landscape.
+In conjunction with numerous national natural sites and areas, the National Agency of Protected Areas also manages the Dajti Mountain National Park, Divjakë-Karavasta National Park and the Mali me Gropa-Bizë-Martanesh Protected Landscape.

 Demography

 Tirana County is the most populous and densely populated county of the Republic of Albania, with an increasing number of population.
 Its center of population is located across the Plain of Tirana, in the metropolitan area of Tirana.
-The Institute of Statistics (INSTAT) estimated the county's population in 2021 at 912,190, constituting to 32% of Albania's population.
+The population as of the 2023 census is 758,513, constituting 31.6% of Albania's population.

 Tirana County has experienced a generally high rate of population increase since the late twentieth century in part due to the fall of communism.
 Internal migration has been a significant factor in its population growth, especially from Berat, Dibër and Kukës.
 Nonetheless, the most densely populated areas are positioned in the flat western half, and the region around the relatively small corridor of the city of Tirana, thus the lowest densities are located in the mountainous eastern half.

-As of the 2011 Census, in terms of ethnicity, Tirana County was 84.1% Albanian, 0.35% Greek, 0.32% Romani, 0.11% Aromanian, 0.11% Egyptian, 0.07% Macedonian and 0.01% Montenegrin.
-By language, 99.40% spoke Albanian as a first language.
-Other spoken languages were Greek (0.12%), Romani (0.12%), Turkish (0.06%), Macedonian (0.05%), Italian (0.03%) and Aromanian (0.02%).
-By religion, there were 466,760 (62.29%) Muslims, 39,745 (5.30%) Roman Catholics, 37,890 (5.06%) Eastern Orthodox, 19,909 (2.66%) Bektashis, 1,783 (0.24%) Evangelists, 797 (0.11%) other Christians, 29,579 (3.95%) believers without denomination and 270 (0.04%) of other religions.
-Nonetheless, 20,558 people (2.74%) were irreligious while 113,844 (15.19%) did not declare their religion.
+The 2023 census documented Tirana County as 93.87% Albanian, 0.70% Romani and Balkan Egyptian, 0.19% Greek, 0.06% Aromanian, 0.28% belonging to a South Slavic ethnicity (Bulgarian, Macedonian, Montenegrin, Serbian, or Bosniak), and the remainder belonging to another ethnic group, mixed heritage, or no answer provided.

+Religion

+According to the 2023 census, Tirana County was home to largest religious group, the Muslims, followed by various Christian groups, alongside a large non-religious population.
+Overall, 63.9% of residents identified with a religion.
+Between the 2011 and 2023 censuses in Tirana County, there were notable shifts in religious affiliation.
+The Sunni Muslim population decreased significantly from 62.3% to 48.7%, while Bektashi Muslims rose from 2.7% to 4.9%.
+The Catholic Christian population slightly declined from 5.3% to 4.7%, and Orthodox Christians remained relatively stable, increasing marginally from 5.1% to 5.0%.
+Evangelical Christians experienced a modest rise, from 0.2% to 0.6%.

+There was a substantial increase in the irreligious population: atheists rose from 2.7% to 3.7%, and those identifying as believers without religion/denomination grew from 3.9% to 12.9%.
+Meanwhile, the "Not stated/other" category saw a slight decrease, dropping from 19.4% to 18.3%.